Animals in Buddhism have a rich and special importance.

 (for those who don’t get the meaning of the title of this section, it is a fun play on related to this song)

-However, Buddhists as a principle in these regions do not want to “kill” the animal, as part of the precepts against killing, yet still want to eat meat.
-So what do they do?
-They pass along this unwholesome karma to people of non-Buddhist religions to butcher the animals.
-It is a practice that makes my eyes roll with the hypocrisy as the only reason these “non-Buddhists” are killing the animals are for Buddhists themselves.
-Actions have consequences.
+However, Buddhists as a principle in these regions do not want to “kill” the animal, as part of the precepts against killing, yet still want to eat meat because they enjoy it/the taste.
+So, what do they do?

 All living things fear being beaten with clubs.